bootchk/testMSP430LPM4_5/readme.md

 Specifics
 ---------

-    - As coded, is specific to the EXP-MSP430FR2433 LaunchPad dev kit.
+    - As coded, is specific to
+    -- EXP-MSP430FR2433 LaunchPad dev kit.
+    -- or EXP-MSP430FR6989 LaunchPad dev kit (supports EnergyTrace++)
     - I used the free, TI provided Code Composer Studio (CCS v8), an IDE base on Eclipse.
     - Language is C.